Updated: Jun 15

-Energy drinks are everywhere due to their versatility.
-Whether it’s to wake you up in the morning, a drink to help get the most out of your workout, for an all nighter revision session or to help you keep up with your friends in the club.
-And although they frequently receive negative press in the media, they are easily one of the fastest growing sectors of the beverage industry and it’s not hard to see why.
-They are marketed to help reduce tiredness and improve concentration, providing a physical boost; the perfect great tasting pick me up for any occasion.
+Energy drinks are everywhere.
+They’re in the aisles of your local shop, waking you up before your 9am lecture, helping you get the most out of your workout, keeping your eyes open for an all nighter revision session- even helping you keep up with your friends in the club!
+Although energy drinks often receive bad press in the media, they’re one of the fastest growing sectors of the beverage industry- and it’s not hard to see why… Energy drinks are marketed to wake you up and improve your concentration; a quick pick-me-up that tastes great and works for any occasion.

-From the classic caffeinated energy drinks that provide an instant energy boost and enhance physical performance, to the plant based functional energy drinks for more health conscious consumers, to the more recent rise of nootropic energy drinks designed to sharpen focus and improve cognitive performance.
+We’ve seen the classic caffeinated energy drinks, providing an instant energy boost and enhancing physical performance.
+We also want to look at plant based functional energy drinks, for more health conscious consumers, and the more recent rise of nootropic energy drinks- designed to sharpen focus and improve cognitive performance.

 Traditional energy drinks

-The very first energy drinks began as an offshoot of the typical soft drinks industry, with some being created as early as 1904!
-In fact, both Coca-Cola and Pepsi were originally marketed as “energy boosting” drinks.
-However, the market for traditional caffeinated energy drinks really got going in the mid 1980’s.
-Since then they have only grown in popularity, and are now a ubiquitous item in store shelves globally.
+Let’s start off by going back in time, travelling back to 1904… The very first energy drinks began as an offshoot of the typical soft drinks industry; Coca-Cola and Pepsi were actually originally marketed as “energy boosting” drinks!
+Travelling forward in time now, to the 1980’s, when the market for traditional caffeinated energy drinks really got going.
+Now, to modern day, when these drinks have only grown in popularity- and it’s rare that you’ll enter a store without seeing one.

-Over time we have seen a growing trend with consumers looking for healthier alternatives, and this trend really began with sugar free options.
-As such, most energy drinks that fall into this category will offer a sugar free version alongside their standard one, substituting the sugar with various sweeteners.
-There have also been movements to reduce the taurine content of these drinks, as in some cases it can be extremely high.
+Over time, we’ve seen health kicks popping up more and more, with consumers looking for healthier alternatives.
+The biggest solution to this was sugar free options; most energy drinks began offering an alternative sugar free version, swapping sugar for various sweeteners.
+As a part of these health kicks, there have been movements to reduce the taurine content in these drinks; in some cases it can be extremely high.

 Natural energy drinks

-Natural plant based functional energy such as Crave is typically made by combining plant extracts that are naturally rich in vitamins and minerals with the energy boosting power of natural maca, caffeine, spirulina, kombucha, green tea, yerba mate and guarana.
-The rise in this new generation of beverages is also due to the increasing demand from consumers looking to decrease their intake of artificial ingredients such as sweeteners, flavourings and colourings.
+So, how is natural plant-based functional energy (like Crave) made?
+Plant extracts that are naturally rich in vitamins and minerals are combined with the energy boosting power of (deep breath) natural maca, caffeine, spirulina, kombucha, green tea, yerba mate and guarana!
+This new generation of beverages is on the rise, partly due to consumers wanting to decrease their intake of artificial ingredients and taste something real.

-These new generation of energy drinks often contain function-boosting ingredients such as BCAAs (Branched Chain Amino Acids), various vitamins, and plant extracts.
-All of these ingredients are included for their range of benefits stretching from brain power to the immune system, which is a particular concern for today’s consumers.
-Functional energy drinks each contain their unique combination of these enhancements providing added value, sometimes lasting throughout the entire day.
+These energy drinks often contain function-boosting ingredients like BCAAs (Branched Chain Amino Acids), various vitamins, and plant extracts.
+These ingredients work together to give brain power and benefit the immune system, something that you won’t get in regular caffeinated energy drinks!
+Functional energy drinks each have their unique combination of these enhancements, with some effects lasting the entire day!

-Typically these natural ingredients are organically sourced, catering to a consumer base who care deeply for the environment.
-Many companies ensure their ingredients are farmed sustainably and ecologically, with customers willing to pay a premium for quality ingredients from ethical sources in an environmentally friendly packaging.
+An added bonus to these drinks is their environmental impact; these natural ingredients are usually organically sourced, with many companies making sure they’re farmed sustainably and ecologically.
+Most customers are willing to pay a higher price for quality ingredients from ethical sources and environmentally friendly packaging.

 Nootropic energy drinks